 I was invited to provide written evidence to the Communications and Digital Committee of the UK Parliament on their inquiry into freedom of expression online, and my work was mentioned in The Atlantic, Forbes Advisor and Wired.
 The BBC Reel series produced a mini documentary about my co-authored work.

-I presented his work at University of Cambridge, London School of Economics and Political Science, the ACM Conference on Fairness, Accountability, and Transparency (FAccT), Northwestern University’s Latinx Digital Media Virtual Seminar Series, the Institute for Humanities in Africa, and the event Colonialism and Data Dystopias, part of the International Seminar on Internet Governance organized by the Comitê Gestor da Internet no Brasil (CGI.BR).
+I presented my work at University of Cambridge, London School of Economics and Political Science, the ACM Conference on Fairness, Accountability, and Transparency (FAccT), Northwestern University’s Latinx Digital Media Virtual Seminar Series, the Institute for Humanities in Africa, and the event Colonialism and Data Dystopias, part of the International Seminar on Internet Governance organized by the Comitê Gestor da Internet no Brasil (CGI.BR).
 I delivered keynotes at Universidade Catolica De Pernambuco in Brazil, Université Sorbonne Paris Nord / Centre d’Analyse et de Recherche Interdisciplinaires sur les Médias, and Centre Internet et Société in France.
 With Miriyam Aouragh (University of Westminster), Paula Chakravartty (NYU), and Nick Couldry (LSE), I participated in Data as an instrument of coloniality: A panel discussion on digital and data colonialism, organized by the UK’s Alan Turing Institute.

 I published the post Alternate Realities and the Logic of Data Colonialism at the Institute of Network Cultures blog (The Netherlands), and was asked to provide an expert review for a grant application to the Social Sciences and Humanities Research Council of Canada.
 I was interviewed in podcast episodes for Forum 2000 (Czech Republic), Global Data Justice’s Resist and Reboot (The Netherlands), The Academic Minute (US), Tim Arnold’s Superconnected Podcast (UK), and the Cafe Latinx (Northwestern University).